hussam95/ETL-pipeline-python/readme.md

 1. **tk-5-normalization.py**

      This file implements the complete pipeline from extracting the data from flat files to creating three relational tables (two facts and one dim table) in SQL Server.
-The script also populates over 25k rows of data in 24+ columns in the three tables of the database in a way that the databse is in *[2nd Normal form](https://www.geeksforgeeks.org/difference-between-1nf-and-2nf-in-dbms/?ref=lbp).*
+The script also populates over 25k rows of data in 24+ columns in the three tables of the database in a way that the database is in *[2nd Normal form](https://www.geeksforgeeks.org/difference-between-1nf-and-2nf-in-dbms/?ref=lbp).*

 2. **tk-5.py**